aboood40091/WiiUPluginLoader/README.md

 # Credits
 Some files are based on brainslug by Chadderz:
 https://github.com/Chadderz121/brainslug-wii
 Much stuff also wouldn't be possible without dimok789.
-He made many great tools and homebrew this stuff in based on (Makefiles, Mocha, homebrew channel, udp logger, dynamic_libs etc.)
+He made many great tools and homebrew this stuff in based on (Makefiles, homebrew channel, udp logger, dynamic_libs etc.)
 Also thanks to everyone who made actual exploits.